The Art Gallery Problem is $\exists \mathbb{R}$-complete: Introduction

-\paragraph*{Overview of the paper and techniques.} In Section~\ref{mainsec:membership}, with details in Appendix~\ref{sec:membership}, we show that the art gallery problem is in the complexity class \ER.
+In Section~\ref{sec:membership}, we show that the art gallery problem is in the complexity class \ER.
 For that we present a construction of an \ETR-formula $\Phi$ for any instance $(\poly,g)$ of the art gallery problem such that $\Phi$ has a solution if and only if \poly has a guard set of size $g$.
 The idea is to encode guards by pairs of variables and compute a set of witnesses (which depend on the positions of the guards) of polynomial size such that the polygon is guarded if and only if all witnesses are seen by the guards.

 The proof that the art gallery problem is \ER-hard is the main result of the paper, and it consists of two parts.
 The first part is of an algebraic nature, and in that we introduce a novel \ER-complete problem which we call \etrinv.
 A common way of making a reduction from \ETR to some other problem is to build gadgets corresponding to each of the equations $x=1$, $x+y = z$, and $x\cdot y = z$ for any variables $x,y,z$.
 Usually, the multiplication gadget is the most involved one.
 An instance of \etrinv is a conjunction of formulas of the form $x=1$, $x+y=z$, and $x\cdot y=1$, with the requirement that each variable must be in the interval $[1/2,2]$.
 In particular, the reduction from \etrinv requires building a gadget for \emph{inversion} (i.e., $x\cdot y=1$), which involves only two variables, instead of a more general gadget for multiplication involving three variables.
-The formal definition of \etrinv and the proof that it is \ER-complete is presented in Section~\ref{mainsec:etrV}, with details in Appendix~\ref{sec:etrV}.
+The formal definition of \etrinv and the proof that it is \ER-complete is presented in Section~\ref{sec:etrV}.
 We believe that the problem \etrinv might be of independent interest, and that it will allow constructing \ER-hardness proofs for other problems, in particular those for which constructing a multiplication gadget was an obstacle that could not be overcome. \etrinv has already been used to prove \ER-completeness of a geometric graph drawing problem with prescribed face areas~\cite{AreasKleist}, and to prove $\ER$-completeness of completing a partially (straight-line) drawn graph~\cite{AnnaPreparation}.